 Let's take J.K.
 Rowling of the world-renowned Harry Potter book series as an example.
 She famously creates her first drafts by hand, preferably in black ink.
 Next, she types them up using Microsoft Word.

 Finally, she puts her manuscripts through several rounds of revisions before they transform into the versions we all know and love.
-Who knew that early drafts of "Chamber of Secrets" and "Goblet of Fire" presented a more likable version of Draco Malfoy?
+Who knew that early drafts of “Chamber of Secrets” and “Goblet of Fire” featured a more likable version of Draco Malfoy?

 Did you also know that author cut out scenes with the character Theodore Nott?
 But this is just scratching the surface — there are countless other examples of edits that don't make the final versions of our favorite literary works.